HowlingByte/Marmit65/README.md

 We are open to any suggestions, so don't hesitate to contact us.
 We are not responsible for any problems that may.

 ## License
-Distributed under the Mozilla Public License 2.0 License.
+Distributed under the Mozilla Public License 2.0.
 See [LICENSE](https://github.com/HowlingByte/Marmit65/blob/main/LICENSE) for more information.

 ## Authors